Meduion/company-directory/README.md

   Open the index.js file in terminal and use node index.js to run the program.
 Follow the provided prompts to build your team, adding a manager and then as many     engineers or interns as you wish.
 Select finish when you're done and an html page displaying your team will be generated.

+  A video of the app in action can be accessed by clicking [HERE](https://drive.google.com/file/d/1T9HTAvA-Un03V0p13962HTiAEt7rQgda/view?usp=share_link)

   ![Company directory inquirer prompt demo](./assets/images/inquirer.jpg)

   ## License